javalin/website/pages/docs/docs.md

 If you need to configure settings beyond what's available in `JavalinTemplateEngine.configure`, you have to write your own implementation and register it using `JavalinRenderer.register`.

-Note that these are global settings, and can't be configured per instance of Javalin.
+Note that these are global settings, and cannot be configured per instance of Javalin.

 ---